Sierra-Alpha/desert/docs/project-report.md

 I realised early on that one giant bash script to set up a system would be slow and that a lot of set up tasks could be run in parrallel.
-I also realised that to be configurable as possible the configuration files should be seperated from the code so this lead to a program that runs scripts and a configuration repository that is used to tell the program what to run and when.
+I also realised that to be as configurable as possible the configuration files should be seperated from the code so this lead to a program that runs scripts and a configuration repository that is used to tell the program what to run and when.